TheEliForbes/cronus-monitoring/README.md

       /cronus-monitoring/charts/grafana/dashboards/

-- The initialization script will dynamically generate and import various dashboards for each node in your Kubernetes cluster using `scripts/generateDashboards.sh`.
+- The initialization and creation scripts will dynamically generate and import various dashboards for each node in your Kubernetes cluster using `scripts/generateDashboards.sh`.
   > Want to make your own dynamic dashboards?
 Look at [`systemDashboardTemplate.txt`](https://github.com/Eliforbes42/cronus-monitoring/blob/master/scripts/systemDashboardTemplate.txt).
 It's very similar to dashboard JSONs, but its Names, Host Variable Names, and UIDs are templated.

 ### Setup